-- a) is an investigator or key personnel on the protocol under consideration; - b) acts as an officer or a director of the sponsor or an agent of the sponsor; - is involved in the research as a coordinator, protocol consultant and/or primary advisor; - d) has received any of the following from an entity whose financial interests would reasonably appear to be affected by the outcome of the research: - i. non-university salary or other payments for services (e.g., consulting fees or honoraria) exceeding \$10,000 over a 12-month period; - ii. equity interests (e.g., stocks, stock options or other ownership interests) exceeding \$10,000 or 5% of the equity of the entity; or - iii. intellectual property rights (e.g., patents, copyrights royalties from such rights); or has identified him/herself for any other reason as having a conflicting interest (e.g., having a close personal or professional association with the submitting investigator, serving as co-investigator and/or the primary mentor for a student or post doc investigator).
+- a) is an investigator or key personnel on the protocol under consideration; - b) acts as an officer or a director of the sponsor or an agent of the sponsor; - c) is involved in the research as a coordinator, protocol consultant and/or primary advisor; - d) has received any of the following from an entity whose financial interests would reasonably appear to be affected by the outcome of the research: - i. non-university salary or other payments for services (e.g., consulting fees or honoraria) exceeding \$10,000 over a 12-month period; - ii. equity interests (e.g., stocks, stock options or other ownership interests) exceeding \$10,000 or 5% of the equity of the entity; or - iii. intellectual property rights (e.g., patents, copyrights royalties from such rights); or has identified him/herself for any other reason as having a conflicting interest (e.g., having a close personal or professional association with the submitting investigator, serving as co-investigator and/or the primary mentor for a student or post doc investigator).

-The Vice President for Research is responsible for articulating and enforcing the Research Conflict of Interest Policy at NM Tech.
-The IRB Chair and IRB Administrator are responsible for identifying COI disclosures at IRB meetings before each protocol review and discussion.
-IRB members and IRB Administrator are required to be knowledgeable about conflict of interest issues and institutional policies pertaining to COI.
+Tech's Vice President for Research is responsible for articulating and enforcing the Research Conflict of Interest Policy at Tech.
+The IRB Chair and IRB Administrator are responsible for identifying and making conflict of interest ("COI") disclosures at IRB meetings before each proposed project review and discussion.
+IRB members and the IRB Administrator are required to be knowledgeable about COI issues and Tech policies pertaining to COI.

-No IRB member with a conflict of interest may participate in an initial review or continuing review, except to provide information as requested.
+No IRB member with a COI may participate in an initial or continuing review of a proposed project involving the COI, except to provide information as requested.

-It is the responsibility of each voting member to disclose any COI in a study submitted to the IRB and recuse him or herself from deliberations and voting.
-The IRB member at the discretion of the IRB may be in the room to provide information requested.
-The IRB member will not be counted towards quorum.
+It is the responsibility of each voting member of the IRB to disclose any COI she or he may have relating to a proposed project submitted to the IRB and recuse herself or himself from deliberations and voting on that proposed project.
+That IRB member may at the discretion of the IRB be in the room to provide information requested but will not be counted towards a quorum.

-4. IRB Review of Research
+4. IRB Review of Proposed Research

 Review by the IRB is the cornerstone of New Mexico Tech's program for the protection of human research subjects.
-The IRB reviews, and has the authority to approve, require modification in, or disapprove all research activities that involve human subjects.
+The IRB will review, and has the authority to approve, require modification of, or disapprove all research activities that involve human subjects.